Uberi/University-Notes/GENE123/GENE123.md

                 * Can be **current controlled** or **voltage controlled**.
                 * A current controlled voltage source provides current as a function of the current passing through a specified point - $I = kI_a$.
                 * A voltage controlled current source provides current as a function of the voltage between two specified nodes - $I = kV_{ab}$.
-        * It is not possible to have both.
+        * It is not possible to have a power source that is both constant current and constant voltage.
         * Independent sources are drawn as circles, dependent sources are drawn as diamonds (rhombuses).
         * Voltage sources have + and - labels, current sources have an arrow.
     * Passive elements **use energy** (including those that simpy store energy like capacitors).